Try SuperBeam 4 now!

 See how it could save you time and money!

-The key limitation of this demo version is that printing is disabled - virtually everything else is identical to the full version.
+The key limitations of this demo version is that printing is disabled and the steel data file only includes sections with a mass of 50kg/m or less - virtually everything else is identical to the full version.

 Click here to download the demo (approx 3.7MB)